WagoAlex/wago-hailo-yolov5m-helmet/README.md

   tasksel
   ```
   [x] LXDE
-- **Containerization:** Choose one of the following for deployment:
+- **A Containerization:** Choose one of the following for deployment:

   - **Docker & Docker Compose**
     - Update/Install with: